-Business to Business and its inverse, Business to Consumer.
-These two terms describe who you market your products/services to.
+Business to Business and its inverse, Business to Consumer, are two terms that describe who you market your products/services to.
 If your product is relevant mainly to other businesses, you are a B2B business.
 If your products are mainly relevant to individuals, aka consumers, you are a B2C business.
-Some products are both B2B and B2C, eg. Bank loans, cars, flights, cleaners.
+Some products are both B2B and B2C, e.g. bank loans, cars, flights, and cleaners.
 Notable Mentions: Backlink

 C is for Conversion

 Conversion is what happens when a customer converts.
 To be less obscure, this is when a customer completes a certain event tied to a business goal.
-For most businesses this is a purchase, although it can also be an email signup, an enquiry, a subscription or registration.
-The Conversion Rate is the percentage of total customers (could be web visitors, store visitors etc) who convert.
+For most businesses, this is a purchase, although it can also be an email signup, an enquiry, a subscription, or registration.
+The Conversion Rate is the percentage of total customers (this could be web visitors, store visitors, etc.) who convert.

 Notable Mentions: CMS, Clickthrough, Call to action, Content and CRM